Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Breakfast - Rug Bakery

-Next door to København H station, you’ll find Rug Bakery with its bold, vibrant interior tucked inside the hotel Villa Copenhagen.
+Next door to København H station, find Rug Bakery with its bold, vibrant interior tucked inside the hotel Villa Copenhagen.
 Rug, meaning “Rye” in Danish, is Villa’s on-site bakery, serving fresh bread, traditional treats, breakfast staples, and coffee to locals and hotel guests.

 Black Diamond